-If you've seen some beautiful, warm, romantic portraits you love, they were probably taken during the so called 'Golden Hour' which starts around one hour before sunset.
+Those beautiful, warm, romantic wedding portraits we all love so much were most likely taken during the so called 'Golden Hour' which starts around one hour before sunset.
 At golden hour the sun is low, so it's light has to travel through more of the atmosphere before it gets to you - this diffuses the light and makes it more orange in colour than earlier in the day.

-If you'd love to have some golden hour portraits on your wedding day, then you need to plan your timeline to allow for this - I can't tell you how often I've sat through beautiful golden light while everyone is enjoying their wedding breakfast!
+If you'd love some golden hour portraits on your wedding day, then you need to plan your timeline to allow for this - I can't tell you how often I watch that beautiful golden hour light while everyone is enjoying their wedding breakfast!

 With a summer wedding, you may want to think about timing your first dance for an hour before sunset, so you can sneak out immediately afterwards to get some beautiful golden hour portraits before the evening gets into full swing.